dolbeysystems/fusion-cac-web-docs/content/general-user-guide/account-screen/account-viewers/_index.md

 ![Notes & Bookmarks Viewer](NotesBookmarksViewer.png)

-The Notes & Bookmarks becomes visible in the center pane after clicking on the hyperlink from the Navigation Pane.
+The Notes & Bookmarks becomes visible in the center pane after clicking on the hyperlink from the [Navigation Pane](https://dolbeysystems.github.io/fusion-cac-web-docs/general-user-guide/account-screen/#navigation-pane).
 This pane presents a summary and chronological history of all notes and bookmarks added to this account.
 Users can expand the width of the Code Summary pane by clicking on the arrow in the top right corner of the pane.

 Notes can be added to the patient chart by clicking on the +Add Note button within the Notes & Bookmarks Pane.

 ![+Add Note](AddNote.png)

-When notes or bookmarks are applied to the chart, the Notes and Bookmarks link in the Navigation pane will turn red.
+When notes or bookmarks are applied to the chart, the Notes and Bookmarks link in the [Navigation Pane](https://dolbeysystems.github.io/fusion-cac-web-docs/general-user-guide/account-screen/#navigation-pane) will turn red.

 ![Red Notes & Bookmarks Viewer](RedNotesBookmarks.png)